Foreign college athletes chase endorsement money outside US – KION546

 “I’m just glad right now we at least get a chance to do something, even if it’s just outside the U.S.,” said DePaul’s Brendan Favre, a graduate student guard from Switzerland.
 “It’s still nice to be able to do something.”

-International athletes account for roughly 14,000 of the more than 113,000 athletes across Division I, according to NCAA data.
+There are more than 100,000 international athletes in Division I alone, according to NCAA data.
 The obstacle for them to make NIL money is federal immigration law, not NCAA rules.

 The NCAA largely cleared the way in July 2021 for athletes to earn NIL money and deals worth millions have been struck across the country.
 But the majority of international athletes are on F-1 student visas prohibiting off-campus work except in rare exceptions such as internships or work-study programs.
 Violations could lead to the visa’s termination, and deportation.